unknownv2/CoreHook/README.md

 ### Windows

+If you are building the CoreHook project (for example, with `dotnet build`) and not publishing it, you must setup the project configuration as described below.

+#### Configuration

-The native hosting module requires either a global `dotnet.runtimeconfig.json` file or a `CoreHook.CoreLoad.runtimeconfig.json` file (located next to `CoreHook.CoreLoad.dll` in the CoreHook output directory) to initialize CoreCLR.
-The `runtimeconfig` file must contain the framework information to be hosted in the target application.
+The native hosting module requires either: 1) A global `dotnet.runtimeconfig.json` file or 2) a local `CoreHook.CoreLoad.runtimeconfig.json` file
+(located next to `CoreHook.CoreLoad.dll` in the CoreHook output directory) to initialize CoreCLR.
+The host module will first attempt to use the global configuration file if it exists, then it will check for a local configuration file, and finally it will use the directory of the `CoreHook.CoreLoad.dll` assembly for resolving dependencies.

+The `runtimeconfig` file must contain the framework information for hosting .NET Core in the target application.
+When you build any .NET Core application, these files are generated to the output directory.
+[For more information on the configuration options, see here](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md).

+You can use the `CoreHook.FileMonitor.runtimeconfig.json` and `CoreHook.FileMonitor.runtimeconfig.dev.json` files found in your build output directory as references for creating the global or local configuration files.

-An example of the `runtimeconfig.json` configuration file is:
+An example of the contents of a `runtimeconfig.json` configuration file is:
 ```json
 {
   "runtimeOptions": {